davibe/raspberry-video-experiments/README.md

 # Intro

-This document is a reference of my video streaming experiments with a few hardware toys
+This document is a WIP reference of my video streaming experiments with a few hardware toys

 - raspberry pi zero w
 - logitech c920